 Goodwill represents the excess of the aggregate purchase price over the fair value of the net tangible and intangible assets acquired in a business combination.
 Goodwill is reviewed for impairment on an annual basis, or more frequently if events or changes in circumstances indicate that the carrying amount of goodwill may be impaired.
-As of March 31, 2024, the Company has recognized goodwill in connection with the USL Acquisition consummated on June 30, 2023 (See Note 5).
-The annual impairment assessment date is June 30.
-No triggering events were identified during the period of July 1, 2023 through March 31, 2024.
+The Company previously recognized goodwill in connection with the USL Acquisition consummated on June 30, 2023 (See Note 5).
+The Company completed the required annual impairment test for goodwill as of June 30, 2024, which resulted in full non-cash impairment of the Company's \$965,000 of goodwill, which is reflected in asset impairment charges in the consolidated statements of operations for the three and six months ended June 30, 2024.